Anti-Kickback: Avoiding the Legal Troubles of Marketing Your Health Care Facility

 The Anti-Kickback Statute prohibits knowing and willful payment of remuneration to reward or induce patient referrals or generation of business under state or federal health care programs.
 The statute is designed to protect consumers from sneaky and illegal practices that can impact the products and services we all use.

-The Legal Risks of the Anti-Kickback Statue
+The Legal Risks of the Anti-Kickback Statute

 Businesses should evaluate their promotional and marketing practices regularly to avoid the painful legal kick a “kickback” can deliver.
 Civil and criminal penalties can be imposed.
 Here are a few considerations of how bad marketing moves can impact your business legally and how to avoid them.